Catherine Fulton

 Catherine Henrietta Elliot Fulton (née Valpy, 19 December 1829 – 6 May 1919) was a New Zealand diarist, community leader, philanthropist, social reformer and suffragist.
 She was a founding member of the Dunedin chapter of Women's Christian Temperance Union of New Zealand (WCTU NZ) in 1885 and national president of the WCTU NZ from 1889 to 1892.

 Early life

 Fulton was one of six children born to William Henry Valpy and Caroline Valpy (née Jeffreys).
 She was born in Cheltenham, Gloucestershire or in Reading, Berkshire, England on 19 December 1829.
 She was educated in England and arrived in New Zealand on the Ajax in January 1849.

+Marriage and children

+Fulton married James Fulton in 1852 and moved to his farm "Ravenscliffe" on the Taieri Plains, Otago.
+Together they had eight children: